dannycrief/python-voice-assistant/README.md

  4. "how can i get", "create a road", "create road", "how long do i need to ride"
  5. "open browser"
 ## Examples using
-- Hey Sara what do I have on Monday 2nd
+- Hey Sarah what do I have on Monday 2nd
-- Hey Sara make a note
+- Hey Sarah make a note
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.